Build and Publish Serverless Functions

 This action will build and publish your serverless function bundle.

-If your access key has a write role, the changes will be automatically deployed to your Satellite's CDN.
+If your access key is an editor, the changes will be automatically deployed to your Satellite's CDN.

-If your key only has a submit role, the release will be submitted as a pending change for manual approval.
+If your key is only a submitter, the release will be proposed as a pending change for manual approval.
 To avoid errors in submit-only workflows, you can explicitly use the --no-apply

 flag to skip auto-application.